Master of Veterinary Science Overview

 Tuition and Application Information*

-The tuition rate for the online MVS program is $302/credit hour.
+The tuition rate for the online MVS program is $740 per credit hour.
 Online students are not subject to any additional fees beyond the credit-hour rate.
-The current cost of the total online MVS program is $9,664.
 Tuition bills are generated each semester.
 You can view the University payment due dates, accepted payment methods and learn about available payment plans to get more information.
 We do not currently have any scholarships for our online program.

 *The total cost of on-campus MVS program varies based on residency, campus fees, and additional expenses.
 Students should refer to the Illinois Cost Calculator to estimate their cost of attendance.

-We admit a spring and fall cohort of students to our online degree each year, while we only admit a fall cohort of students to our in-person degree each year (beginning Fall 2023).
+We admit a spring and fall cohort of students to our online degree each year, while we only admit a fall cohort of students to our in-person degree each year.
 Read more about the application process, requirements, and how to get started.

 Frequently Asked Questions